frequency-chain/frequency/README.md

 ## Verifying Runtime

 1. Check out the commit at which the runtime was built.
-2. Run `TARGET=build-runtime RUST_TOOLCHAIN=nightly ./ci/build.sh` to build a docker image.
+2. Run `TARGET=build-runtime RUST_TOOLCHAIN=nightly ./ci/build.sh` to use srtool to verify the runtime.